 Cardiff, Wales

-Cardiff is an exciting city to visit and a great starting point as you explore South Wales.
+Cardiff is an exciting city to visit and a great starting point for exploring South Wales.
 It’s so vibrant and full of history that you’ll have to spend at least a few days exploring.

 Cardiff city centre holds the history of Wales in Cardiff Castle.